 View All Events >>

 The November issue of Health Affairs – “Redesigning the Health Care Workforce” – includes the article, Pharmacists And Technicians Can Enhance Patient Care Even More Once National Policies, Practices, And Priorities Are Aligned, which is co-authored by AACP executive vice president and CEO Lucinda L. Maine, Dean Katherine Knapp and ASHP VP Douglas Scheckelhoff.
-To read the article in its entirety, visit the AACP Web site.
+To read the article in its entirety, visit the AACP Media Room.
 The issue also includes an article co-authored by Marie A. Smith, assistant dean at the University of Connecticut School of Pharmacy and AACP member.
 The topic was explored at a health policy briefing in Washington, DC on Nov.
 14.